 To do so, we have multiple integrations with services such as URLscan and APIVoid, and additionally, we are adding in-house built tools and an update to public API so you can integrate Intezer into your organizations’ phishing investigation pipelines.

 The aim of the first part of this two-part blog series is to introduce you to some common URL manipulation techniques and the URL structure.
-Stay tuned for part 2, when we’ll shed some light on how machine learning can prove useful for detecting phishing or malicious URLs.
+In part 2, when we’ll shed some light on how machine learning can prove useful for detecting phishing or malicious URLs.

 The techniques we are going to review in this part of the blog are focused on human-detectable techniques, which you could use for links you receive in emails.
 Some of these techniques can help you spot URL manipulation before you click on links, without the need for any additional resources or requests.